MarlBurroW/google-home-notification-gateway/README.md

 If you want GHND to receives HTTP request from outside your local network (E.g. IFTTT), you need to configure a NAT rule on your router/box.

 ## Requirements
-- Nodejs (v8.6.0 or higher)
+- Nodejs (v8.6.0 or higher) - To run the app
-- NPM (v5.6.0 or higher)
+- NPM (v5.6.0 or higher) - To install NodeJS dependencies
-- Git
+- Git - To clone the repository
-- Build tools to build native modules (see how to install build tools for your plateform here https://github.com/nodejs/node-gyp)
+- Build tools - To build native modules (see how to install build tools for your plateform here https://github.com/nodejs/node-gyp)

 ## Installation
 First, you need NodeJS installed on the target host (v8.6.0 or higher).
 If this is not the case, go to the [NodeJS website](https://nodejs.org/en/) to download the version corresponding to your platform.